Jim Melrose

 James Millsopp Melrose (born 7 October 1958) is a Scottish retired professional footballer who played as a striker.
 Melrose made nearly 400 appearances in the Scottish and English Football Leagues between 1975 and 1990, scoring nearly 100 goals.

 Playing career

 Born in Glasgow, Melrose played for Eastercraigs, Partick Thistle, Leicester City, Coventry City, Celtic, Wolverhampton Wanderers, Manchester City, Charlton Athletic, Leeds United, Shrewsbury Town and Macclesfield Town.
 He made eight appearances for the Scotland under-21 team, scoring two goals.

+Melrose joined Partick Thistle at the age of 12 as a schoolboy and made his debut for the club at the age of 16.

+He joined Leicester City in 1980 and was a regular at Filbert Street until an injury at Leyton Orient.

+After two seasons he moved to Coventry City, later playing for Celtic, Wolves and Manchester City.
+At Manchester City he helped the team to promotion during the 1984–85 season, but was released at the end of the season.

-He holds Charlton Athletic's record for their fastest ever goal.
+Melrose moved to Charlton Athletic, where he holds the record for scoring their fastest ever goal.

 Later career

+After hanging up his boots, Melrose stayed within football and worked as a player agent, helping facilitate moves for Steve Lomas to West Ham United, Paul Lambert to Borussia Dortmund and Neil Lennon to Leicester City.

 On 12 June 2009, it was announced that a consortium headed by Melrose was interested in buying Stockport County.

 As of December 2014, Melrose was working as the Chief Scout for Bolton Wanderers.